 As a professional, I focused mainly in transition and first-year experiences in higher education for underrepresented students in STEM.
 I found my home in grant-funded programs for STEM students at UMBC and UCF, and I used my educational background to creatively fuse technology, design, student development theory, and learning to develop innovative programs with online resources.
 This was my niche: innovation for inclusive learning.

-My current position is tasked with ensuring that UCF undergraduates, especially first generation, low income and underrepresented students, who intend to pursue graduate school, have access to resources and opportunities to be a successful graduate school applicant.
+My most recent position in higher education was tasked with ensuring that UCF undergraduates, especially first generation, low income and underrepresented students, who intend to pursue graduate school, have access to resources and opportunities to be a successful graduate school applicant.
 In this position, I have launched an online peer mentor program, online structured program, and created online modules to meet the needs of the students.

 My unique background and experiences are an asset for my career and research.
 I combine my career experiences with the learning design field to use a fresh perspective when skeptically observing a phenomenon that is usually an industry norm.
 My research interests include culturally inclusive instructional and media design, “Designers-by-Assignment” training and expertise in inclusive development services in higher education, and informal learning of metacognitive reflection and non-cognitive skills for success in higher education.